wertylop5/graphics_final/README.md

 * There is support for multiple lighting, but it was never tested

 # Methodology
 * For the vertex normal, a hashtable was created using UTHASH which can incorporate any C structure.
 The hashtable's main functions are finding and adding vertices.
-By iterating through a triangle's points, the hashtable can determine the vertex normal corresponding to the set of triangular coordinates.
+By iterating through a triangle's vertices, the hashtable can determine the vertex normal corresponding to the set of triangular coordinates.
 * Ray triangle intersection uses the [Möller-Trombore algorithm](https://en.wikipedia.org/wiki/M%C3%B6ller%E2%80%93Trumbore_intersection_algorithm).
 This allows us to easily interpolate the normals at each point on a surface
 * Reflection and refraction intensities are scaled using the [Fresnel equations](https://en.wikipedia.org/wiki/Fresnel_equations).
 However, the effects may not be that clear in our program.